pablodecm/phd_thesis/src/105_chapter_5.md

 $\textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}}$, where one
-the Higgs decays to a $\textrm{b}\bar{\textrm{b}}$ pair where the other decays into $\gamma\gamma$, $\tau\bar{\tau}$ or a pair or vector bosons.
+the Higgs decays to a $\textrm{b}\bar{\textrm{b}}$ pair where the other decays into $\gamma\gamma$, $\tau\bar{\tau}$ or a pair or vector bosons, respectively.
 Combined upper limits where obtained by considering the product of the likelihoods, which depend on the HH cross section and several nuisance parameters.
 Some sources of uncertainty that are correlated between different channels, such as the luminosity